-In this video Dot Kelly, our chief scientist and member of the Phippsburg Conservation Commission, explains the oyster reef restoration project along the coast of the New Meadows River.
+In this video Dot Kelly, scientist and member of the Phippsburg Conservation Commission, explains the oyster reef restoration project along the coast of the New Meadows River.

 In this video we learn how the Basin Oyster Project and our peers from around the country are working closely with The Nature Conservancy to tackle these challenges.